 StreetView of City Hall.

-Mickey Cohen and his gang are holed up inside the 'Park Plaza Hotel".
+Mickey Cohen and his gang are holed up inside a large hotel.

 Cohen has rented out all the rooms, and turned the place into a veritable fortress.